TOURNAMENT RECAP (2 November 2025)

 nEW club MEMBER alert

-📢 Let's all give a warm welcome to J.R. and Scott, our newest club member.
+📢 Let's all give a warm welcome to Lyndon Johnson, Ralph Boyd, Zack Holiskey, and James Holiskey our newest club members.
 We are excited to have you on board!

 anglerS spotlight